skalenetwork/skaled/README.md

 Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecocystem, including EVM, Solidity, Metamask and Truffle.
 It uses [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).
 This respository is maintained by SKALE Labs, and intended to be used for SKALE chains (elastic sidechains).

+## Forkless property

+Skaled is forkless, meaning that blockchain a linear chain (and not a tree of forks as with ETH 1.0).
+Every block is provably finalized within finite time.

+## Asynchronous block production

+Skaled is asynchronous, meaning that the consensus on the next block starts immediately after the previous block is finalized.
+There is no set block time interval, which allows for subsecond block production in case of a fast network, enabling interactive Dapps.

 ## Provable security

 Skaled is the only provably secure ETH compatible PoS client.
-The security is proven under assumption of maximum $t$ malicious nodes, where the total number of nodes N is more or equal 3t + 1.
+The security is proven under assumption of maximum t malicious nodes, where the total number of nodes N is more or equal 3t + 1.

+The network is assumed to be asynchronous meaning that there is no upper limit for the packet delivery time.
+In case of a network split, the protocol can wait indefinitely long until the split is resolved.

 ##  Historic origins